akiljames83/Accordion-Solitaire/README.md

 This is my submission for the Kleiner Perkins Optional Programming Challenge.
 I have implemented the somewhat popular solitare version "Accordion" in Python 3.5.
 In this document I will outline how to run the script, how to play the game as well as briefly go over my testing and design decisions.

 ### Entry Point
-To play this game, run the following command on the command line inside this directory:
+This game requires python 3+.
+To play, run the following command on the command line inside this directory:
 ```bash
 >>> python main.py
 ```